SergeyBronevich/SergeyBronevich/README.md

 ### Universal Algorithmic Synthesis Core (Programmatic Code-Driven Architecture)

-Architected and developed a production-ready, ultra-lightweight core development framework driven by a **host-agnostic, universal processing algorithm**.
+Architected and developed a production-ready, ultra-lightweight core development framework driven by a **host-agnostic, universal graph-rewriting engine**.
 Instead of relying on static templates or rigid configurations, the framework treats all software-including its own meta-engine, third-party libraries, and manual implementations-as a single closed-loop ecosystem of homogenous data.
 Everything is ingested, parsed, and unified into a single systemic tree graph, allowing the core processing algorithm to dynamically mutate, pivot, and synthesize the entire multi-tier system into any target language or runtime representation.

 * **Programmatic Node Calculation:** Eliminates manual layout and repetitive definition of system components.
 Complex multi-tier structures and application nodes are algorithmically computed and generated via code logic, removing human error and handling massive scale with minimal input.